UWNETLAB/metaknowledge/_posts/docs/2015-12-21-metaknowledge.md

 _invert_ : `optional [bool]`

- Default `False`, if `True` non-journals will be kept istead of journals
+ Default `False`, if `True` non-journals will be kept instead of journals

 ###### Returns